aws-samples/swift-ecs-workshop/README.md

 **Pre-requisites**
 1. Xcode 7 or 8 installed

 2. Apple ID logged in your Xcode

 3. Make sure you can run any sample Swift app on a simulator.

 **Part 1 : Creating an app using Mobile Hub with AWS Cognito for User-sign in **

 1. Go to the AWS console by opening http://aws.amazon.com in a web browser
 2. In the list of service find “Mobile Hub”.
 Click on Mobile hub.
 3. The welcome page for Mobile hub will show you an option to create a new project.
 Alternatively, if you have already use Mobile Hub it will show the list of projects that you had created.
-4. Let us name the project “Intent 2016”.
+4. Let us name the project “re:Invent 2016”.
 5. Once you create the project the next page show a cards layout wherein you will see AWS services that can be configured and added to your app.
 6. We want to add a simple login using Facebook to our sample application.
 We will be using AWS Cognito for this.
 7. Click on User-sign in card.
-8. You should see 3 options with Facebook, Google and Custom offered as choices.
+8. You should see 4 options with Facebook, Google, SAML and Custom offered as choices.
 Select Facebook.
 9. If you click on the documentation column on the right side it will show you the instructions to enable Facebook developer account.
 10. Follow the steps for enabling Facebook developer account.
 11. Once Facebook developer account is activated we want to copy the App id of our sample application so that we can use Facebook login in our sample app.